aimms/how-to/Articles/33/33-pro-deploy-app.rst

 You can open this project in the AIMMS Development environment, open the WebUI, and enter the number of machines and jobs before pressing the "Start solving the problem" button.
 After some time, the solution is presented in a Gantt Chart.

 Note that to use this example, you'll need an AIMMS license with a MIP solver.
-When you want to create an application whereby each user does not need to have a separate license, but can use a license from a pool of licenses on a need be basis, you'll need to publish your application on AIMMS PRO.
+When you want to create an application whereby each user does not need to have a separate license, but can use a license from a pool of licenses on a need be basis, you'll need to publish your application on AIMMS PRO On-Premise or AIMMS Cloud.

-When your application solves one or more mathematical programs, or contains some other long running search procedure, you will need to prepare your application for AIMMS PRO.
+When your application solves one or more mathematical programs, or contains some other long running search procedure, you will need to prepare your application for AIMMS PRO On-Premise or AIMMS Cloud.
 The reason behind this is that the AIMMS session to support AIMMS can be separated from the AIMMS session that does the "heavy weight" computation.
 This separation of processes is illustrated below:

 .. image:: images/AIMMS_PRO.png